yrmvgh/yiufcrawl/README.md

       than 30% of 15, the danger message is given, and danger mode is turned on.
 No more warnings will be given until things quiet down.
     * This is disabled by setting danger_mode_threshold to 0.

-* Eliminate pillar dancing and extended kiting (don't knock it until you've given it a fair chance, it really works)
-    * The first time a player moves, it takes 2.0 aut, independent of other factors.
-    * If the player moves again in the same general direction (within 45 degress or less of the original movement), then they move 10% faster than their normal speed.
-As long as they don't stop (by doing something other than moving in a similar direction), they keep moving at the 10% faster than normal rate.
-    * If they stop to attack, then next time they move it will take exactly 2.0 aut.
-It might take longer if their normal movement speed would take longer.
-    * If they change directions by 90 degrees or more, they will pay again the 2.0 aut movement penalty.
-    * Monsters move just like before, no change there.
-    * Pillar dancing no longer will work because most monsters will easily be able to catch up.
-    * Players can still escape from monsters like before, with speed boosts (haste, species speed, swiftness, etc) making it easier.
-    * Extended kiting is impractical even for the fastest species with haste.
-Try it and you'll see what I mean.
-    * The 2.0 aut penalty mentioned is actually the greater of 2.0 or the normal speed of the player, so if you are playing Naga of Chei, your normal speed might exceed 2.0, in which case your change-movement penalty is your normal speed.
-In effect, that means there is no penalty for creatures that are already slower than 2.0, since they can't kite anyway.
-    * This is tweakable with the rc file option: movement_penalty = 20
-        * 20 is the default, meaning 2.0 turns
-        * set to 0 to have the old behavior

 * Curse enhancement
     * Curses now have a curse level.
     * The curse on equipped items decay as a player gains experience (unless the player worships Ash of course).